Non-Parametric Data-Driven Background Modelling using Conditional Probabilities: Background modelling with ancestral sampling

 For the purpose of demonstrating the ancestral sampling background modelling method, only the dominant contributions to the signal and background processes are explicitly simulated.
 This choice has no implications for the validation of the method and is pragmatically motivated.
 Inclusive Higgs boson production in $pp$ collisions is approximated by the gluon-fusion process alone and simulated with the Pythia 8.244 MC event generator~\cite{Sjostrand:2014zea} with the CT14nlo PDF set~\cite{Dulat:2015mca}.
 Subleading contributions from the vector boson fusion process and Higgs boson production in association with vector bosons and heavy quarks are not simulated explicitly.
 The $H\to\phi\,\gamma$ decay is simulated directly by the Pythia 8.244 MC event generator~\cite{Sjostrand:2014zea} and no other Higgs boson decays are simulated.
 The $\gamma+\text{jet}$ process alone is used as a proxy for the inclusive background to the $H\to\phi\gamma$ search, which is expected to also contain contributions from multijet events.
 The production of $\gamma+\text{jet}$ is simulated with the Sherpa 2.2.10 event generator~\cite{Gleisberg:2008ta} with the NNPDF3.0 PDF set~\cite{NNPDF:2014otw}.
 Direct photon production with up to two additional jets is simulated at the matrix element level.
+The simulated $\gamma+\text{jet}$ sample contains around $3\times10^8$ unweighted events and corresponds to an effective integrated luminosity of around $20\,\text{fb}^{-1}$.

-\subsection{Overview of Method}
+\subsection{Overview of method}

+The procedure is based on a sample of data events selected based on the nominal ``Signal Region'' requirements described in section~\ref{analysis_phiy}, modified by relaxing a number of criteria in order to enrich the sample in background events.
+The criteria which define this background-dominated sample are denoted the ``Generation Region'' (GR).
+Two additional event samples, known as ``Validation Regions'' (VR), are also defined to validate the background modelling procedure.
+The VR event samples are non mutually exclusive subsets of the GR sample and the definitions of these regions are outlined in table~\ref{table:regions}.

+These $n$ events in the GR are used to construct probability density functions of the relevant kinematic and isolation variables, parameterised to respect the most important correlations.
+This can be achieved either by directly utilising each of the $n$ events once, as in refs.~\cite{Aaboud:2017xnb,Aaboud:2018txb,Aaboud:2016rug,Aad:2015sda}, or by sampling $n$ events from the GR dataset with replacement.
+These approaches are found to produce background models of equal accuracy, as outlined in section~\ref{sec:NPDD_toys}.
+In the case study that follows, results from the former are presented and comparisons to the latter are made where relevant differences occur.